Germany's financial regulator chief leaves in wake of Wirecard

 The finance ministry said the decision to replace Hufeld was mutual and came ahead of the results of a ministry examination of a restructuring of the agency to be presented next week.

-Calls for Hufeld’s resignation came to a boil on Thursday after BaFin reported one of its employees to state prosecutors on suspicion of insider trading linked to Wirecard, shortly before the firm folded.
+Calls for Hufeld’s resignation came to a head on Thursday after BaFin reported one of its employees to state prosecutors on suspicion of insider trading linked to Wirecard, shortly before the firm folded.

 Hufeld said in the ministry statement that BaFin had grown in significance and relevance during his six years as president.
 “Now there are other tasks to tackle,” he said, wishing his successor the best.